co-operating-systems/PhD/Logic/ACL.md

 If later her clearance level is reduced to level 1, the simple statement of fact in the database does not indicate that it needs to be changed.
 Furthermore, no log trace can be kept as to why access was granted.

-**Furthermore** in a decentralised system, one cannot know everyone wanting to access a resource.
+**Furthermore** in a decentralized system, one cannot know everyone wanting to access a resource.
 * One may want people from other companies with a specific relation to one's company to access.
 * Or perhaps the resource can be accessed by anyone that has paid for it.
 Of course, once someone has paid, one could update the access control rules by giving that person access.
-But then one would be back to the previous problems of not knowing why those people have access.
+But then one would return to the previous problems of not knowing why those people have access.
 * Finally, one may want to allow access to people that can present a token useable for 3 accesses.
 That type of access could not be expressed in that simple ACL.

 # Adding Rules gives Access Control Logic